 - The sales-conditioning attitude of the “old boys’ club” is typical in some countries and says: “I had to struggle for sales growth, so you have to!”
 This idea comes from conventional sales systems that remain the agreed sales strategy

 - You may be afraid of cold calls because you were probably only exposed to conventional sales approaches, which cause refusal.

-- Classical methods instruct students to make cold calls in a format: introducing yourself, explaining what you do, advise future customer benefits, and then pray not to answer “Sorry, not involved” or “Sorry, I’m busy.”
+- Classical methods instruct students to make cold calls in a format: introducing themselves, explaining what they do, advise future customer benefits, and then pray not to answer “Sorry, not involved” or “Sorry, I’m busy.”